mrreider/Portfolio/Projects/AI and Data Structures Projects/readme.txt

-Notable Java projects by Reid Brostoff
+Notable AI projects and Data Structures Projects by Reid Brostoff

+AI projects written in Python
+Data Structures are implemented in Java